A formula for the Euler class of foliations: Previous work on graphs and taut foliations

 \bt\cite[Theorem 9.2]{dunfield_floer_2020} Suppose $\mc F$ is the foliation of $M$ associated to a foliar orientation of a $1$-vertex triangulation $\mc T$.
 Then the cochain $\phi$ is a cocycle representing the Euler class $e(\mc F)\in H^2(M)$. \et

 The original proof of this result consists in defining a vector field on $\mc B$ to compute $e(\mc F)$.

-Notice that our formula for the Euler class can also be used to prove the same theorem, also after removing the assumption that the triangulation has exactly one vertex.
-Indeed, given a sector $D$, the triple point on $\partial D$ inside a tetrahedron $\Delta$ gives rise to a double corner for $D$ if and only if the dual edge $\epsilon$ to $D$ is mixed for $\Delta$, see Figure 7 of \cite{dunfield_floer_2020}.
-Since $D$ is a disk, $1-\frac 12 \text{mixed}(\epsilon)$ is exacty the maw Euler characteristic of $D$.
+Alternatively, our formula for the Euler class can be used too, even after removing the assumption that the triangulation has exactly one vertex.
+Indeed, given a sector $D$, the triple point on $\partial D$ inside a tetrahedron $\Delta$ gives rise to a double corner for $D$ if and only if the dual edge $\epsilon$ of $D$ is mixed for $\Delta$, see Figure 7 of \cite{dunfield_floer_2020}.
+Since $D$ is a disk, $1-\frac 12 \text{mixed}(\epsilon)$ is exactly $\chi_m(D)$.